zhiyiYo/PyQt-Frameless-Window/README.md

 ## Usage
-To use the frameless window, you only need to inherit `FramelessWindow`.
+To use the frameless window, you only need to inherit `FramelessWindow` or `FramelessMainWindow`.
 Here is a minimal example:
 ```python
 import sys